★ Investing Strategy Research & Guides ★

 Like Graham, Buffett is a contrarian famous for his skepticism of the market, the media, investors, and the investment industry.
 Buffett dismisses investment fads, popular wisdom, professional fund managers, and new technologies.

-Buffett has become increasingly critical of the wealthy and the American political system in recent years.
-Buffett pledged to give 99% of his fortune to charity to encourage the rich to give back.
+In recent years, Buffett has become increasingly critical of the wealthy and the American political system.
+To encourage the rich to give back, Buffett pledged to give 99% of his fortune to charity.

 Buffett is a celebrity who has achieved rock-star status among investors.
 CNN claims over 16,200 people attended Berkshire Hathaway’s carnival-like shareholders’ meeting in Omaha, Nebraska, in May 2019.
-One highlight of the shareholders’ meeting is a public question-and-answer session where Berkshire Hathaway stockholders can ask Buffett anything.
+One highlight of the meeting was a public question-and-answer session where Berkshire Hathaway stockholders could ask Buffett anything.

 Buffett’s value investing combines Graham’s philosophy with a contrarian view of the markets and a cynical view of human nature.
 Buffett likes to tell people to buy companies so simple that “even somebody’s idiot nephew” can run them.
 The notion is that “somebody’s idiot nephew” will be in charge eventually.